dr4g0nsr/gitlab-runner-with-tools/README.md

 # gitlab-runner-with-tools
-Gitlab runner with all needed tools for deploy
+Gitlab runner with ssh and php preinstalled